-The young Catholic must know that he is created for the glory of God, called to heroic
+The young Catholic must know that he is created for the glory of God, called to heroic holiness, and destined for Heaven.
+We cannot offer anything less.

 7. Spiritual Combat: Catechesis as a Militia

 Faith cannot be preserved passively.
 It must be fought for.
 St. Paul speaks of the "armor of God" (cf. Ephesians 6).
 Every catechesis should include: